-In an effort to communicate the needs and benefits of investing in Utah's multi-modal transportation system and to continue to build relationships with local governments, transportation partners, community-based organizations, and the private sector, WFRC manages content for and regularly shares pertinent information via its social media platforms, including Facebook, Twitter, and YouTube.
-WFRC will continue to review new outreach methods and opportunities and take advantage of them as they become practicable.
+In an effort to communicate the needs and benefits of investing in Utah's multi-modal transportation system and to continue to build relationships with local governments, transportation partners, community-based organizations, and the private sector, WFRC manages content for and regularly shares pertinent information via its social media platforms, including Facebook, Twitter, LinkedIn, and YouTube.
+WFRC will continue to review new outreach methods and opportunities.

-All posts to WFRC's social media platforms will be managed by its social media administrator and/or communications consultant.
+All posts to WFRC's social media platforms will be managed by WFRC communication staff t.
 In an effort to monitor social media performance, WFRC will track its social media traffic by number of tweets, impressions, and followers (Twitter) and number of posts, reach, and engagements (Facebook).
-Reports may be available upon request.